jiangqy/ADSH-AAAI2018/ADSH_matlab/README.md

 <div align=center><img height="250" src="./fig/MS-COCO-numsamples.png"/></div>

-### 5. Please contact jiangqy@lamda.nju.edu.cn if you have any question.
+### 5. Please contact qyjiang24#gmail.com if you have any question.